perlynchew/Silverbois-PORTAL_SCDFXIBM/README.md

 4. Celery will send out the alerts on the myResponder app
 5. If a CFR accepts the case, myResponder app will notify PORTAL, which will update the postgreSQL
 6. To keep track of the events detected and sent out from API, operators can check PORTAL, which will display the event, location, details and whether any CFR has accepted the case
-7. To be able to easily scale up the services during periods where alert frequency may be higher, docker containers, coupled with kubernates are used
+7. To be able to easily scale up the services during periods where alert frequency may be higher, docker containers, coupled with kubernetes are used

 ## Long description